 DSA Patterns

 Technical interviews test the same patterns over and over.
-Learn these 18 and you'll recognize what a problem is asking before you write a single line of code.
+Learn these 33and you'll recognize what a problem is asking before you write a single line of code.

 Stop scanning backward.
 Store what you've seen and look it up in one step.